lao8n/leet_algos/data_structures/bfs.md

 Use when:
 * Order level traversal of vertices
-* Shortest path between two points
+* Shortest path between two points - only for unweighted graphs
 * Deeper graphs (as opposed to wider)

 Steps